What is gonorrhea?

 - People who have been treated for an STI should be tested 1 to 3 months after completing treatment

 Most health care providers offer testing for gonorrhea and other STIs.
 To find a health care center in a neighborhood near you, call the Mayor's Health Line at 617-534-5050 or visit http://www.hivtest.org/STDTesting.aspx.

 Yes, gonorrhea is easily treated.
 A single dose of antibiotics can cure most cases of gonorrhea.
 See your healthcare provider again if you still have symptoms after you have taken your medicine.
 Remember to take the medicine as directed and never share your medication with others.

 Should my partner get treated?

 If left untreated, gonorrhea can cause very serious health problems.
 Women can develop Pelvic Inflammatory Disease (PID) which can cause infertility (unable to have children).
 Men can develop epididymitis.
-Gonorrhea can also increase your chances of getting other sexually transmitted infections, such as HIV or Chlamydia.
+Gonorrhea can also increase your chances of getting other sexually transmitted diseases, such as HIV or Chlamydia.

 How can you protect yourself from getting gonorrhea?